sejlaali/lastify/react-project2/README.md

 ## Project Description

 I will create a React app that allows users to search for a song or artist and have either the song or the artists' songs render (by getting the data from the API).
-Then they should be able to click on the image that renders to play the song.
+Then they should be able to click on an icon that will play a preview of the song.

 I originally wanted to use SoundCloud's API but they aren't allowing any more "apps to be registered" so I will use last.fm's API : https://www.last.fm/api